 Manage the Settings app with Group Policy

-Starting in Windows 10, version 1703, you can now manage the pages that are shown in the Settings app by using Group Policy.
+You can now manage the pages that are shown in the Settings app by using Group Policy.
 This lets you hide specific pages from users.
 Before Windows 10, version 1703, you could either show everything in the Settings app or hide it completely.
 To make use of the Settings App group polices on Windows server 2016, install fix 4457127 or a later cumulative update.

 This policy is available at Computer Configuration > Administrative Templates > Control Panel > Settings Page Visibility.